 This course will provide an overview of quantitative and qualitative research methods that are commonly used in the field of exercise and health science.
 The course will focus on acquainting students with skills to identify the questions to address the research questions or real world problems, to understand and apply different study designs, to design different approaches to evaluate a real world program, and to collect, analyze, integrate, and report data.

-HSC 5320G Chronic Disease Prevention and Health Promotion - 4 credits
+HSC 5500G Exercise and Sport Psychology - 4 credits

 HSC 6900G Capstone - 4 credits